Mohamed-Ali-77/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Phase 2 - Car Ddetection:
+Phase 2 - Cars Detection:

 ## List of Contributors